ibm-apiconnect/pot/labs/lab0.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-bluemix-setup-summary.png)

-1. You will see a screen then that shows the following: `You don't have any applications yet.
-Get started with one of the options that follow, or go to the catalog to create an application.` Click the `Catalog` button to go to your catalog and create your API Connect instance in section 0.3 below.
+1. You will see a screen then that shows the following:

+    {% include callout.html content="You don't have any applications yet.
+Get started with one of the options that follow, or go to the catalog to create an application.
+    " %}

+    Click the `Catalog` button to go to your catalog and create your API Connect instance in section 0.3 below.

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab1/mac-bluemix-setup-complete.png)